tngreene/XPlane2Blender-docs/v3.4/settings_reference/34_object_settings.md

 ``Animation Type`` - **A drop down menu of ``Show``,``Hide``, and ``Transform``. ``Transform`` by default.** Show/hide animations will show/hide animations the model during the set keyframes.
 Transform makes the exporter take the object's translate and rotate properties and turn them into keyframes.
 Certain optimzations are preformed as possible.
 There is no scale option because scaling cannot be keyframed in X-Planed, only statically applied to the verticies of a model once.
 See [animations](mkdown)

 If there is any animation data for this object or amatrue, the following options will appear:

+must also talk about rotation mode.
+Something missing here?

 #### Transform Animations
 Each frame on Blender's timeline is a place to add or remove an X-Plane Keyframe.